szatmary/PlotFS/README.md

 # Project Goals
 Modern file systems, while amazing, have some drawbacks when storing Chia plots.
-A filesystem designed specifically for plots has much different usage pattern.
+A filesystem designed specifically for plots will have a much different usage pattern.
 It must:

 * Have zero (or close to zero) space overhead
 * Maintain operation upon the failure of any number of disks